Who are Millennials?

 Studies reveal that millennials still spend most on apparels and hair & beauty products.
 Brands have consistently made is easier for millennial shoppers to access their products 24/7 as 72% of this generation search online before they hit the mall.

-With this data, affiliate marketers should choose offers wisely especially if 70% of their target audience are millennials.
+With this data, a problem of how to target millenials becomes easier.
+Affiliate marketers should choose offers wisely especially if 70% of their target audience are millennials.
 An understanding of your target audience would go a long way.
 If you get into their minds and understand what products they want in their life and how these products benefit them, sales will eventually roll in.

 15 Economic Facts About Millennials, The Council of Economic Advisers, October 2014, Web